ryanjm88/liri-test/ReadMe.txt

 // "my-tweets // Displays my (Ryan's) 20 most recent tweets.
 Be prepared!

 // "do-what-it-says" // Pulls data from text file to be used by Spotify's API to look up track "I Want It That Way".

+// Please see the "OMDB", "Spotify", and "Tweets" PNG files for examples of how these commands work.